A Journey Designed for You

 local_taxi6 min by car (4.2 km)

-15:30 pm4.
+3:30 PM4.
 Explore Contemporary Art at the National Museum of Modern Art (MOMAT)

 Step back into the modern world with a visit to MOMAT, home to the world’s premier collection of modern Japanese art.
-Housing over 13,000 works of art, including 18 Important Cultural Properties, the museum typically showcases approximately 200 pieces at a time and frequently hosts special exhibitions.
+Housing over 13,000 works of art, including over a dozen designated Important Cultural Properties, the museum typically showcases approximately 200 pieces at a time and frequently hosts special exhibitions.
 Through the art displayed at MOMAT, you can get a fresh perspective on Japan’s most transformative era through the eyes of the country’s most insightful modern artists.
 Wrap up your day at A Room with a View, which offers sweeping vistas of the Imperial Palace and Marunouchi skyline.

 Why Visit: MOMAT’s modern and contemporary Japanese art collection will make you think and rethink the country’s modern era.